ros2/ros2_documentation/source/How-To-Guides/Migrating-from-ROS1/Migrating-Python-Package-Example.rst

 Migrating Python code
 ~~~~~~~~~~~~~~~~~~~~~

-The recommended ROS 2 Python APIs are significantly different from ROS 1.
+ROS 2 changed a lot of the best practices for Python code.
-Migrate your Python code in two steps:
+When you migrate your own Python packages, do in two steps:

-1. Migrate code as-is to get something working in ROS 2
+1. Migrate each package as-is to get it working in ROS 2
-2. Refactor code to common ROS 2 Python conventions
+2. Refactor Python code to ROS 2 Python conventions

 Migrating Python code as-is
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^